 • 1 cup cherry or grape tomatoes

-• 1 cup whole milk, or a creamy non-dairy alternative such as cashew cream, room temperature
+• 1 cup whole milk (or a creamy non-dairy alternative such as cashew cream), at room temperature

 Instructions

-• Boil a large pot of water and salt it well.
-Add the pasta and cook according to package instructions or until al dente.
-Reserve about ½ cup of the cooking water before draining the pasta.
+• Cook the pasta.
+Boil a large pot of water and salt it well.
+Add the pasta and cook to al dente according to the package instructions.
+Reserve about 1/2 cup of the cooking water before draining the pasta.

-• While the pasta is cooking, work on the chicken.
-Pat the chicken dry, then using a sharp knife, slice into small bite-size pieces or strips.
-Season with a good dash of kosher salt, black pepper, and dried oregano.
+• Meanwhile, prep the chicken.
+Pat the chicken dry, then slice into bite-size pieces or strips.
+Season all over with the pepper, dried oregano, and a good dash of salt.

-• In a large pan, heat about 2 tablespoons extra virgin olive oil over medium-high until shimmering.
-Add the chicken and cook, tossing occasionally until the chicken pieces are cooked through (they should have a delicious golden-brown hue); about 7 to 8 minutes.
+• Sear the chicken.
+In a large pan, heat about 2 tablespoons extra virgin olive oil over medium-high until shimmering.
+Add the chicken and cook, tossing occasionally until the chicken pieces are cooked through (they should have a delicious golden-brown hue), about 7 to 8 minutes.

-• Add the garlic and sun-dried tomatoes to the pan with the chicken and stir it around for about 30 seconds or so, then add the grape tomatoes and artichoke hearts.
+• Flavor the chicken.
+Add the garlic and sun-dried tomatoes to the pan with the chicken and stir it around for about 30 seconds or so, then add the grape tomatoes and artichoke hearts.
 Toss to combine and turn the heat to medium-low.

-• In a small bowl, whisk the milk, flour, and Parmesan cheese.
+• Make the creamy pasta sauce.
+In a small bowl, whisk the milk, flour, and Parmesan cheese.
 Pour the mixture into the pan and add the baby spinach.
-Add a little bit of the pasta cooking water (just a couple tablespoons or so) and stir for a few seconds to help the sauce thicken a bit.
+Add a little bit of the pasta cooking water (just a couple tablespoons or so) and give it a good stir, which releases the starch and makes the sauce creamy.

-• Add the pasta and mix to combine.
-Add the parsley and serve.
+• Finish and serve.
+Add the pasta and mix to combine.
+Sprinkle on the parsley and serve.

 Video